JZ1101/GoHedge/frontend/README.md

 ```

 The built files will be in the `dist/` directory, ready for deployment to any static hosting service.

-## Contributing

-1. Create a feature branch from main
-2. Make your changes
-3. Test thoroughly
-4. Submit a pull request with a clear description

 ## License